 GDPR Compliance

-The Independent Schools' Bursars Association (ISBA) has issued guidance highlighting that WhatsApp is not fit for purpose regarding GDPR compliance in school settings.
-As detailed in Classlist's blog, WhatsApp's data sharing practices with parent company Meta raise significant privacy concerns.
+The Independent Schools' Bursars Association (ISBA) has issued guidance highlighting significant GDPR and liability risks associated with parent WhatsApp groups in school settings, and recommending that schools actively discourage their use.
+WhatsApp's data sharing practices with parent company Meta add to these privacy concerns.
 Classlist, by contrast, was designed from the ground up with GDPR compliance in mind, providing schools with a communication platform that meets their regulatory obligations.

 Moderation and Governance